 Folklore has is that the Mother of us all, the first woman eve lies buried inside an ancient cemetery in Jeddah.
-Of course, there is no way of knowing this for sure but nevertheless the site is an archaeological wonder and well worth a visit for anybody wanting to pay their respects to their Great-great-great-great Grandmother..
+Of course, there is no way of knowing this for sure but nevertheless the site is an archaeological wonder and well worth a visit for anybody wanting to pay their respects to their Great-great-great-great Grandmother.

 Sadly, the Wahebist authorities have allowed the site to fall into some neglect.

 The deserts are littered with stones covered in ancient rock drawings.
 The art has been attracting archaeologists for years.
-These drawings were the work of ancient, pre-Islamic nomadic tribes are are just fascinating.
+These drawings were the work of ancient, pre-Islamic nomadic tribes are just fascinating.

 The Kingdom Tower of Riyadh

 So far we have focused on ancient sites and quite rightly so.
-However, what about modern day Saudi Arabia’s beating pulse?
+However, what about modern-day Saudi Arabia’s beating pulse?
 Well you will see it in Riyadh’s uber, flash central district.
 Saudi Arabia is of course, an obscenely wealthy nation and with obscene wealth comes big towers.
 The Kingdom tower is 922 and despite its fame, is only the 3rd biggest building in Saudi Arabia.
 It contains a shopping mall and an observatory.

 Red Sea Scuba Diving

 The red sea is one of the best places on earth for Scuba Diving.
 The waters are clear and shallow, the bed covered in Coral and there is an abundance of marine life.
-Whilst Israel, Jordan and Egypt have cornered the market in Red Sea scuba diving, Saudi Arabia offers the opportunity to have the waters pretty much to yourself as there are no other tourists! (yet…)
+Whilst Israel, Jordan, and Egypt have cornered the market in Red Sea scuba diving, Saudi Arabia offers the opportunity to have the waters pretty much to yourself as there are no other tourists! (yet…)

 Things To Remember

-Remember, Saudi Arabia is a very conservative, Islamic theocracy which obtains a fairly rigorous Sharia law.
+Remember, Saudi Arabia is a very conservative, Islamic theocracy that obtains a fairly rigorous Sharia law.
 This is honestly nothing to get all fearful and hysterical about, but it does mean you have to remember some very important ground rules.
 Check out this post for the full rundown of dress, decorum, do’s and don’ts!